PhD in General Psychology

 An educational psychologist focuses on identifying and studying the ways people learn and retain new information.
 Since education isn’t restricted to school settings, an educational psychologist can work to improve all types of learning at all stages of life.
 That said, they may specialize in 1 type of patient population, such as children, adults, or individuals with specific conditions.

-While the BLS doesn’t record salaries for educational psychologists specifically, the average annual salary for general psychologists is $82,770.
+While the BLS doesn’t record salaries for educational psychologists specifically, the median annual salary for general psychologists is $81,040.

 You’ll need to complete a set number of hours of supervised work experience, pass the EPPP exam and any other test required by your state, and pursue continuing education once you have your license.